Álvaro Colom: Presidency (2008–2012)

 The death on 10 May 2009 of lawyer Rodrigo Rosenberg Marzano put Colom's presidency in check.
-Rosenberg had made a video public days before in which he warned that if he appeared dead, it was the responsibility of Colom and the first lady Sandra Torres.
+Rosenberg had made a video public days before in which he warned that if he appeared dead, it was the responsibility of Colom and first lady Sandra Torres.
 The lawyer began investigating the murders of businessman Khalil Musa and his daughter Marjorie and concluded that he could have been killed because he could uncover a corruption case involving Colom and other authorities.

-Protesters erupted in Guatemala City and opponents urged president Colom to step down from office.
+Protesters erupted in Guatemala City, and opponents urged President Colom to step down from office.
 President Colom appeared on national television to reject Rosenberg's accusations and called for both the United Nations and the FBI to investigate.
 Colom also assured the public that he was not going to resign.
-In an interview with CNN Español, Colom asserted the Rosenberg video was "completely fake", thus challenging early reports from the International Commission against Impunity in Guatemala (CICIG), which validated its authenticity.
+In an interview with CNN Español, Colom asserted the Rosenberg video was "completely fake," thus challenging early reports from the International Commission against Impunity in Guatemala (CICIG), which validated its authenticity.
 The International Commission against Impunity in Guatemala ruled in January 2010 that Rosenberg planned his death with the intention of bringing about profound change in Guatemala, thus failing to prove any involvement of Colom.

-Amid a food crisis that caused the death of at least 25 children and affected 54,000 families, Colom declared the state of public calamity on 8 September 2009 in order to address the crisis with government and international aid.
+Amid a food crisis that caused the death of at least 25 children and affected 54,000 families, Colom declared a state of public calamity on 8 September 2009 to address the crisis with government and international aid.

-After the eruption on 29 May 2010 of the Pacaya volcano, which caused two deaths, Colom declared a state of emergency around the volcano.
+After the eruption of the Pacaya volcano on 29 May 2010, which caused two deaths, Colom declared a state of emergency around the volcano.
 The emergency was extended on 30 May to the whole territory after the passage of the devastating tropical storm Agatha the day before.

-In 2010 he appointed Helen Mack Chang, a noted human rights activist, to investigate police corruption and make recommendations for changes.
-She noted that their low pay and poor working conditions made them open to influence and needed to be addressed.
+In 2010, he appointed Helen Mack Chang, a noted human rights activist, to investigate police corruption and make recommendations for changes.
+She indicated that their low pay and poor working conditions made them open to influence and needed to be addressed.

 As president, Colom expanded social programs and access to health, education, and social security.
 These contributed to a rise in the living standards of the Guatemalan poor.
 He also tackled the growing influence of Mexican drug cartels, especially the Zetas, and, working with the attorney general through the anti-corruption commission, succeeded in arresting some of the country's most violent criminals.

 He also highlighted his government's gestures towards Indigenous peoples.
 He was considered one of the few white politicians "allied" with the Mayans and used the Mayan calendar daily, raising the flag representing the Guatemalan indigenous peoples over the National Palace.

-His presidency ended on 14 January 2012, with the inauguration of Otto Pérez Molina after winning the 2011 presidential election and Colom's ineligibility for reelection.
-Colom left the presidency with an index of 95.83% disapproval of his administration.
+His presidency ended on 14 January 2012, with the inauguration of Otto Pérez Molina after his victory in the 2011 presidential election and Colom's ineligibility for reelection.
+Colom left the presidency with a 95.83% disapproval rating of his administration.